Urmila

 Urmila (ऊर्मिला), is a Hindu goddess and the princess of Videha in the Hindu epic Ramayana.
 She is considered to be an avatāra of Nagalakshmi, the serpent goddess.
 Urmila was married to Lakshmana and is known for her dedication towards her husband, for her sacrifice.

 Urmila was born as the daughter of King Janaka of Mithila and Queen Sunayana.
 Sita, the female protagonist of the epic, is her elder sister.
 She was married to Lakshmana, after her sister's svayamvara.
-According to a legend, Urmila slept continuously for fourteen years, so that her husband could protect Rama and Sita during the exile.
+According to a legend, Urmila slept continuously for fourteen years, so that her husband could stay awake throughout those years protecting Rama and Sita during the exile.
 She is notable for this unparalleled sacrifice, which is called Urmila Nidra.
 Urmila is worshipped in Hinduism, at various places in India, alongside her husband.

 Etymology

 The name Urmila is of Sanskrit origin, and could be divided into Ur meaning waves, and mila, meaning to join.
 Thus, her name means 'waves of passion that unite a couple'.
 Her name also means 'humble' or 'enchantress'.